Package Leaflet: Information for the User

 3- Administration

-The patient will remain under observation for one hour after perfusion.
-If an adverse effect occurs during Soliris administration, the perfusion should be interrupted or the rate reduced, as deemed necessary by the doctor.
-If the rate is reduced, the total duration of perfusion cannot exceed two hours in adults and four hours in pediatric patients under 18 years of age.
+The patient should remain under observation for one hour after infusion.
+If an adverse effect occurs during the administration of Soliris, the infusion can be interrupted or the rate reduced, according to the doctor's judgment.
+If the rate is reduced, the total duration of the infusion should not exceed two hours in adults and no more than 4 hours in pediatric patients under 18 years of age.

 Store in the refrigerator (between 2°C and 8°C).
 Do not freeze.
 Store in the original packaging to protect it from light.

-Soliris vials can be stored in the original packaging outside the refrigeratorfor a single period of up to 3 days.
-At the end of this period, the product can be returned to the refrigerator.
+Soliris vials can be kept in the original packaging outside the refrigerator for a single period of up to 3 days.

-Do not use Soliris after the expiration date indicated on the packaging after “CAD”.
+Do not use Soliris after the expiration date that appears on the box and on the label of the vial after "CAD".
 The expiration date is the last day of the month indicated.